Trade Stock Indices

 During Economic Slow-Down & Recession

-Hence, during these times stock index trends are likely to be moving downward and as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you're trading.
+Hence, during these times stock index trends are much more likely to be moving downward and as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you're trading.

 Contracts & Details